Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

    if(!user) return next(errors.notFound('User not found');
 ```

 Also, the `else` statement should be avoided when possible.
-For example, using an early `return` instead of `else` statement:
+In many cases, you can replace it using an early `return`:

 ```javascript
    if(!user) return next(errors.notFound('User not found');